 Estimates in this rating area are based on four (4) employees (includes one (1) Sgt.) completing the investigations.
 In 2019, the Compliance Review (CR) Unit became fully staffed.
 We are still in the educational phase of teaching our officers to conduct CR's.
 NMSP made the decision to certify its first civilian (dual-purpose) within the Compliance Review Unit.
 The next phase for this unit is to become federal enforcement certified.
 Due to the National Pandemic, more off-site focused CR's were conducted for the safety of all applicable parties.
+Because New Mexico still has a public health order in place some companies are utilizing this to their advantage and making some simple investigations take longer than necessary.
 NMSP projected goal remains at 80 for intrastate.
 Interstate goals are zero due to these are assigned by our federal counterparts.
 However, the CR team will be more than willing to conduct any interstate CR's assigned.
+We understand we FMCSA wants the state to increase our investigations by 20 percent, however instead of the state saying we can obtain this artificial number we are not able to meet the goals we have in place for some of the following reasons. • We are assigned repeat offenders. • Our offsites are more likely than not turning into onsite. • Noncooperation from the carriers.
+Though these can seem like simple fixes as in just place the carrier out service and get another carrier assigned for an investigation, NMDPS strives to work with carrier in all aspects so that commerce for crucial supplies are met and delivered.
+Because we take the time this means investigations are taking a lot longer to complete.
+NMDPS will work with the state programs manager for a more robust plan.